• LOGIN

 Non-Controlling Interest Calculation:

 The non-controlling interest calculation is very similar to equity income which is indeed essential while performing the process of consolidation.
-The non-controlling interest is considered when a company / organization has its own control and subsidiary.
+The non-controlling interest is considered when a company/organization has its control and subsidiary.

 Balance Carry Forward:

 The last and final consideration for the consolidation process is balance carry forward.
-It can be done every year on the basis of previous year records and books while enabling the opening balances.
-In this way while the balances come together it’s not really adding oranges and apples combinely.
+It can be done every year based on the previous year’s records and books while enabling the opening balances.
+In this way, while the balances come together it’s not adding oranges and apples combined.
 The reporting currency can be any of the currencies but it also must reflect the currency that is required for the reporting.
 In addition, it is very essential to have a note at which the exchange rates are used to reflect the local currency entities to the reporting currency.

 Conclusion: